 Kochi Prefecture’s location on the Pacific Ocean has made it a gathering place for surfers from all over Japan.
-Its unique geography has earned part of the coast UNESCO status, and led to the establishment of a geopark.
-The Shimanto River, regarded as one of the last naturally flowing rivers in Japan, draws campers and trekkers who are eager to spend time on its banks.
-Historical townscapes such as Kochi Castle and old sake breweries, traditional markets and railways in the region are nicely preserved and worth exploring.
+The Muroto area of its rugged coast has earned UNESCO Global Geopark status for its geological formations.
+The clear Shimanto River draws campers and trekkers eager to spend time on its banks.
+Historical townscapes such as Kochi Castle, old sake breweries and traditional markets in the region are well preserved and worth exploring.

 The people of Kochi are known for their love of dorome (fried sardines) and alcohol.
 Every year there is a dorome fes...

 The bonito, or katsuo in Japanese, is a relative of the tuna fish.
 Katsuo has a deep red coloring and rich flavor.
 It...

 Imokenpi are strips of sweet potato fried until crispy and coated in sugar and a touch of salt to balance the flavor....

 Tosa uchihamono are free-forged blades.
 Sharp, durable and easy to care for, these cutting tools reflect swordsmithin...

 The whole prefecture comes alive with colorful blossoms.
 The Kochi Flower Festival in Chuo Park boasts an impressive array of over 40,000 flowers.

 The Yosakoi Festival is the highlight of Kochi’s warmer season, featuring 20,000 dancers and plenty of music, food and festivities.